CodapeWild/dktrace-data-benchmark/README.md

 ## how to use this repo

-run the command in your shell check the full help document
+run the command below in your shell to check the full help document.

 ```shell
 ./dktrace-data-benchmark -h